 My name is JJ.
 I am a mineral physicist based in LA and currently a 3CPE Postdoctoral Fellow at Caltech.
-My research investigates how materials behave under the extreme pressure–temperature conditions found in planetary interiors.
+My research investigates how materials behave under the extreme pressure–temperature conditions found inside planets.

-My academic interests include phase transitions and melting in minerals, the presence and significance of water for habitability on terrestrial planets, and the internal structures of giant planets and exoplanets.
+My academic interests orbit around phase transitions and melting in minerals, the role of water in planetary habitability, and the internal structures of giant planets and exoplanets.

-My technical repertoire includes high-pressure experiments, thermodynamic modeling, first-principles simulations, and machine learning.
-With these approaches combined, I aim to bridge planetary interior models with geophysical, geochemical, and astronomical observations.
+My technical repertoire comprises high-pressure experiments, thermodynamic modeling, first-principles simulations, and machine learning.
+With these techniques combined, I aim to bridge planetary interior models with geophysical, geochemical, and astronomical observations.

-Beyond minerals and planets, I occasionally wear the hat of historian of science and am currently writing about the intellectual history of American mineral physics.
+Beyond minerals and planets, I occasionally wear the hat of historian of science and am currently writing about the pioneering days of American mineral physics in the 1940s.

 You can contact me at dong2j@caltech.edu.